Energy Efficient Transmission Parameters Selection Method Using Reinforcement Learning in Distributed LoRa Networks: Performance Evaluation

 Fig. \ref{fig:TPRatio} shows the proportion of transmission power selected when the transmission was successful for each algorithm in the experiment conducted with 30 transmitters.
 Fixed allocation is omitted in the results because it transmits at the minimum TP for all transmissions.

 As shown in Fig. \ref{fig:TPRatio}, our proposed method can achieve the highest proportion of selecting the minimum power.
 In the case of $\epsilon$-greedy, it took more time to explore compared to the proposed method, resulting in an increased probability of selecting a larger transmission power.
 Moreover, the ADR-Lite had the lowest proportion of selecting the minimum power.
-This is due to the low accuracy of exploring optimal parameters and the tendency to select larger transmission power when a transmission fails once.
-Therefore, our proposed method is considered to have the best balance between exploration and exploitation among the compared methods.\\
+This is due to the tendency to select larger transmission power when a transmission fails once.